bgruening/multiPhATEb/README.md

 HOW TO SET UP MULTI-PHATE ON YOUR LOCAL MACHINE

 First, create a working directory on your computer for running multiPhATE.
 Then, acquire the multiPhATE package.
-This can be done by installing the bioconda package via Conda.
+This can be done by installing the multiPhATE package via Conda, from the bioconda channel.
 See instructions under CONDA INSTALLATION.

 CONDA INSTALLATION